By: Erin Stair, MD, MPH

 You can listen to the Causes or Cures EMF Sensitivity Podcast here.

 Interested in trying a ZENBand? ( Free shipping, always, for orders in the US over 30$.)

-Read Yours in Wellness, Krystal Heeling!
-My short parody on the business of wellness. 😉
+Read or Listen to Yours in Wellness, Krystal Heeling!
+My short parody on the sleazy side of the wellness industry.

 It’s so short, it’s more like a half-book.
 But it’s an important topic and here’s why I wrote Yours in Wellness, Krystal Heeling: Letters from the Wellness Industry.